Brazzaville Republic Of The Congo Travel Guide

 National Day of independence (August 15th) and other national holidays feature parades and cultural celebrations.

-Other local festivals happen throughout the year, but they are not typically always widely publicized to tourists.
+Other local festivals happen throughout the year, but they aren't always widely publicized to tourists.

 Ask local connections or hotel staff for current event schedules upon arrival.